Tackle.net Logo

 Q&A AI

-What is a typical lake temperature this time of year and do you know where I can find current water temperatures?
+What's a typical lake temperature this time of year and do you know where I can find current temps of the water?

 Lake Crowley, located in California, typically experiences a range of water temperatures in late April, which can be crucial for planning your fishing strategy, especially if you're targeting bass.
 During this time, the water temperature can vary but often hovers around the mid to high 50s (degrees Fahrenheit).
 This is a transitional period where you might start seeing pre-spawn and spawning activities depending on the year's specific weather conditions.